 The English-speaking world has made these ballads a major Scandinavian literature in translation, in part finding there its own "primitive" past.
 Here translations are also seen as cross-cultural dialogue and placed within the empirical discipline of translation studies.

-ISBN 952-9724-11-X (clothbound) © 1995 Buy this book (Medieval Institute Publications holds North American rights only.
+ISBN 952-9724-11-X (clothbound) © 1995 Buy book from retailer (Medieval Institute Publications holds North American rights only.
 Orders from outside North America should be addressed to: Suomalaisen Kirjallisuuden Seura, Hallituskatu 1, 00170 Helsinki, Finland)

 Studies in Honor of Hans-Erich Keller: Medieval French and Occitan Literature and Romance Linguistics